Last updated on February 11th, 2026 at 12:59 pm

 How to find the Sheet Metal Toolbar in SOLIDWORKS?

 At first glance, the busy SOLIDWORKS interface can feel a bit overwhelming.
 Finding the appropriate toolbar for sheet metal design will orient you to the features you need for your sheet metal prototype.
+It also ensures you are building with sheet metal rules from the start, which helps SOLIDWORKS catch manufacturing problems earlier.

 - Navigate to CommandManager.